nicklockwood/layout/README.md

 ## Layout-based Components

-If you are creating a library of views or controllers that use Layout internally, it probably doesn't make sense to base each component on a subclass of `LayoutViewController`.
-Ideally there should only be one `LayoutViewController` visible on-screen at once, otherwise the behavior of using Cmd-R to reload becomes ambiguous.
+If you are creating a library of views that use Layout internally, it's probably overkill wrap each one in its own `LayoutViewController` subclass.

-If the consumers of your component library are using `Layout`, then you could expose all your components as xml files and allow them to be composed directly using Layout templates or code, but if you want the library to work well with an ordinary UIKit app, then it is better if each component is exposed as a regular `UIView` or `UIViewController` subclass.
+If the consumers of your component library are using `Layout`, then you could expose all your components as xml files and allow them to be composed directly using Layout templates or code, but if you want the library to work well with an ordinary UIKit app then it's better if each component is exposed as a regular `UIView` or `UIViewController` subclass.

 To implement this, you can make use of the `LayoutLoading` protocol. `LayoutLoading` works in the same way as `LayoutViewController`, providing `loadLayout(...)` and `reloadLayout(...)` methods to load the subviews of your view or view controller using Layout templates.